 Sony A7r Video Review

-Video is only so-so with this camera.
-Not because of the sensor but because of the user features.
-You have two file formats you can shoot in.
-AVCHD and MP4.
+Video is only so-so with this camera—not because of the sensor but because of the user features.
+You can shoot in two file formats: AVCHD and MP4.
 AVCHD gives you higher quality but is tough to work with.
-You’re also limited on your color profiles.
-You cannot import your own custom profiles which forces you to use neutral with all the settings turned down.
+You’re also limited in your color profiles.
+You cannot import your custom profiles, which forces you to use neutral with all the settings turned down.
 The camera will also overheat on a hot day.

 Be sure to check out my Sony Mirrorless Video Guide for more information on shooting video.

-If you’re serious about video there are better options.
+There are better options if you’re serious about video.
 I wouldn’t recommend this camera for video only.

 Negatives About The Sony A7r

-There are a few negatives to this camera I don’t really like.
+There are a few negatives to this camera I don’t like.

 –The main one for me is the short battery life.
 350 photos per battery is bad.
 My Canon could go days.
 You won’t notice it so much if you just travel to one location, shoot and go home.
 But if you’re shooting all day constantly you might go through a few batteries.